Aaron Judge: Early life

-Judge was born in Sacramento, California, and he was adopted the day after he was born by Patty and Wayne Judge, who both worked as teachers in Linden, California.
+Judge was born on April 26, 1992, in Sacramento, California.
+He was adopted one day later by Patty and Wayne Judge, who both worked as teachers in nearby Linden.
 He has an older brother, John, who was also adopted.
 Judge is biracial.
-Judge was a San Francisco Giants fan.

-Judge attended Linden High School, where he was a three-sport star.
-He played as a pitcher and first baseman for the baseball team, a wide receiver for the football team, and as a center for the basketball team.
+Growing up, Judge was a San Francisco Giants fan.
+He attended Linden High School, where he was a three-sport star.
+Judge played as a pitcher and first baseman for the baseball team, a wide receiver for the football team, and as a center for the basketball team.

-As a sophomore, Judge earned All–Mother Lode League honors in varsity baseball as a first baseman.
+As a sophomore, Judge earned All-Mother Lode League honors in varsity baseball as a first baseman.
 The following year, he was named the Mother Lode League's Most Outstanding Player in basketball after leading Linden to its first league title since 1986.
 As a senior, he was selected as Linden High School's Athlete of the Year and received team and Mother Lode League MVP honors in all three sports, while also being named to The Record's All-Area first team for each.
 Judge set school records for single-season receiving yards (969) and touchdown receptions (17), and led the basketball team in scoring at 18.2 points per game while shooting 56% from the field and averaging 12.8 rebounds and 2.3 blocks, earning Cal-Hi Sports Division IV all-state recognition.
 In baseball, he captured the Mother Lode League's Triple Crown by hitting .500 with seven home runs and 32 RBIs, and he dominated on the mound as well, going 6–0 with a 0.88 ERA and 65 strikeouts, helping lead Linden to a league championship and a berth in the California Interscholastic Federation Division III playoffs.

 Judge graduated from Linden High in 2010.
 He was the sole inductee into the Linden Athletic Hall of Fame in 2019.